ludviggierup/Pong/README.md

 # Run game

-Then to run the Pong game write:
+Then to run the Pong game:
 `$ python Pong.py`